qorix-group/tooling/cr_checker/README.md

 # CopyRight Checker

 `cr_checker.py` is a tool designed to check if files contain a specified copyright header.
 It provides configurable logging, color-coded console output, and can handle large file sets efficiently.
 The script supports reading configuration files for custom copyright templates and can utilize memory-mapped file reading for better performance with large files.
-Tool itself can also appened copyright header at the beggining of file if flag `--fix` is used.
+Tool itself can also append copyright header at the beginning of file if flag `--fix` is used.

 ## Features